 Formation Happens in the Dark

-What My Dad’s early morning routine taught me about faith and formation
+What my dad’s early morning routine taught me about faith and formation.

 2 min read

+I didn’t realize it then, but I was being formed by those mornings.
+By the quiet, the discipline, and the slow, unseen work of showing up.
 He never made a big deal about it.
-Never told me I had to do it too.
+Never told me I had to do it too (though I’m sure he would’ve loved that).
 He just did it.
 Every day.
 For years.
-Through good seasons, hard ones, cancer treatments—and eventually, toward the end of his life, when getting up at all was its own act of courage.
+Through good seasons and hard ones, through cancer treatments and eventually, toward the end of his life, when getting up at all was its own act of courage.

 That early morning faithfulness shaped me more than any sermon ever could.